 - Plumes result from local sources.
 Plumes and plume-like layers of elevated pollution take their shape under certain meteorological condition where the air is stable or constrained.
 The picture is looking into Linville Gorge Wilderness and a facility (bottom right) is releasing pollutants into the atmosphere and the plume is dispersing to the left.

 Some of the pollutants which form haze have been linked to serious health effects and environmental damage.
 Exposure to particles in the air have been linked with increased respiratory illness, decreased lung function, and premature death.
-In addition, sulfate and nitrate particles contribute to acid rain, which can damage forests, reduce fish populations, and erode buildings, historical monuments, and even car paint.
+In addition, sulfate and nitrate particles contribute to acidic deposition, which can damage forests, reduce fish populations, and erode buildings, historical monuments, and even car paint.

 To reduce haze we must reduce emissions of haze-forming pollutants across broad areas of the country.
 Cars, trucks, and industries are much cleaner than they were in the past, and several programs are in place to maintain this progress over the next several years.
 Nonetheless, these programs by themselves are unlikely to restore visibility to its natural conditions in may protected areas.